AlissaSabre/Alissa.UniDic-CWJ.binary/Readme.md

 Alissa.UniDic-CWJ.binary
 =======================
-An unofficial binary package of UniDic-CWJ
+An unofficial nuget binary package of UniDic-CWJ

 ## What is it?

 Alissa.UniDic-CWJ.binary is a nuget package to provide binary dictionary of "UniDic-CWJ, the analysis dictionary for the morphological analizer MeCab" (解析用現代書き言葉 UniDic).

 It is Alissa Sabre's unofficial packaging of UniDic analysis dictionary to help setting up the dictionary for use in your app.

+Due to its large size (> 500MB after compression), [nuget.org] can't host it.
+You need to download the nupkg file manually and setup a local package source to make use of it with your development environment.
+(Will write more details later.)

 ## What is UniDic?

 UniDic is a cover-all name for
 1. <i>design principles</i> of an electronic dictionary for Japanese language based on a set of uniform lexical units (called SUW, Short Unit Word, 短単位) and hierarchical definition of word indexes both defined by National Institute for Japanese Language and Linguistics (国立国語研究所);
 2. <i>UniDic database</i>, a relational database that implements the principles; and
-3. <i>the analysis dictionaries for the morphological analizer MeCab</i>, an analysis dictionary whose entries consist of SUWs exported from the UniDic database for use with he morphological analizer MeCab.
+3. <i>the analysis dictionaries for the morphological analizer MeCab</i>, an analysis dictionary whose entries consist of SUWs exported from the UniDic database for use with the morphological analizer MeCab.

 You can learn more on UniDic on its official website: [https://unidic.ninjal.ac.jp]